ohmtech-rdi/eurorack-blocks/documentation/getting-started/setup.md

 The build process will output the VCV Rack module in the `Rack/plugins-v1` folder.

 ## Building from the command line

 Alternatively, you can build the VCV Rack module using the command line.
+This works on both Linux and macOS, with a different output depending on the build system used.
+Below, we should an extract of the output on macOS.

 ```shell-session
 ~/eurorack-blocks/samples/drop$ erbb build simulator